mwmaclean/my_new_experiment/README.md

 4) Use a seperate file for the order of trials/conditions
     - Should be independant of your code/main script.

+5) If an error occurs, enable debug mode in MATLAB:
+    - Add breakpoints & run code

 ## How to install and use this repo

 For the intro course, fork [this current repo](https://github.com/mwmaclean/my_new_experiment) to your github account with all the files, folders and submodules.
 You only have to then clone the repository and you are good to go.